klbowman/Weather-Data-Analysis-Visualizations/README.md

 Weather data analysis and visualization using charts and interactive maps.

-## Description
+## WeatherPy Description

-This repository is designed to visualize taxonomic data using charts, and display metadata in an organized panel.
-The [data](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/) comes from a study that sequenced the microbiome of 153 human belly buttons (Hulcr et al., 2012), and is stored in the samples.json file.
-Individual samples are identified by a numerical code and accompanied by metadata including age, gender, ethnicity, etc. Operational taxonomic units (OTUs) id numbers and counts are provided for each sample.
+This Python script (WeatherPy.ipynb) is used to visualize the weather of 1,500 cities across the world of varying distance from the equator, using data from the OpenWeatherMap API.
+The goal is to visualize weather trends in cities at varying distances from the equator.

+Citipy is used to generate a list of 1,500 citites from randomly selected latitude and longitude coordinates, then API calls are used to collect the weather data for each city.
+Matplotlib and scipy.stats are used to plot and model the relationship between latitude and four weather parameters (temperature, humidity, cloudiness, windspeed) for cities in the northern and southern hemispheres.
+Images of each plot, with and without regression lines, are stored in the **Outputs** directory.

 The dashboard includes a drop-down menu that displays the numerical code for each individual sample.
 When a sample is selected, the “Demographic Info” panel is populated with metadata and the following three charts are populated with data:
 * Bar graph displaying the top 10 OTUs by count